Cave painting: Dating

 In 2009, cavers discovered drawings in Coliboaia Cave in Romania, stylistically comparable to those at Chauvet.
 An initial dating puts the age of an image in the same range as Chauvet: about 32,000 years old.

 In Australia, cave paintings have been found on the Arnhem Land plateau showing megafauna which are thought to have been extinct for over 40,000 years, making this site another candidate for oldest known painting; however, the proposed age is dependent on the estimate of the extinction of the species seemingly depicted.
 Another Australian site, Nawarla Gabarnmang, has charcoal drawings that have been radiocarbon-dated to 28,000 years, making it the oldest site in Australia and among the oldest in the world for which reliable date evidence has been obtained.

 Other examples may date as late as the Early Bronze Age, but the well-known Magdalenian style seen at Lascaux in France (c.
 15,000 BC) and Altamira in Spain died out about 10,000 BC, coinciding with the advent of the Neolithic period.
 Some caves probably continued to be painted over a period of several thousands of years.

 The next phase of surviving European prehistoric painting, the rock art of the Iberian Mediterranean Basin, was very different, concentrating on large assemblies of smaller and much less detailed figures, with at least as many humans as animals.
 This was created roughly between 10,000 and 5,500 years ago, and painted in rock shelters under cliffs or shallow caves, in contrast to the recesses of deep caves used in the earlier (and much colder) period.
 Although individual figures are less naturalistic, they are grouped in coherent grouped compositions to a much greater degree.
 Over a long period of time, the cave art has become less naturalistic and has graduated from beautiful, naturalistic animal drawings to simple ones, and then to abstract shapes.

+The oldest specimens

+The oldest known cave paintings are more than 40,000 years old (art of the Upper Paleolithic) and found in the caves in the district of Maros (Sulawesi, Indonesia).
+The oldest are often constructed from hand stencils and simple geometric shapes.
+More recently, in 2021, cave art of a pig found in Sulawesi, Indonesia, and dated to over 45,500 years ago, has been reported.